 Instructions

-- I purchased my apricot halves in a container at my grocery store.
-Chop the apricots into small pieces (they do not have to be the same size).
+- Chop the dried apricots into small pieces (they do not have to be the same size).
 Weigh or measure the powdered sugar and set it aside.
-In a separate bowl, weigh or measure the flour, baking powder, cinnamon, and salt running a whisk through to blend.
+In a separate bowl, weigh or measure the flour.
+Add to the flour bowl the baking powder, cinnamon, and salt running a whisk through to blend.

-- I put the cookie dough straight from the mixer bowl onto a pastry mat.
+- I put the cookie dough straight from the mixer bowl onto a pastry mat or you can lightly dust the pastry mat with powdered sugar first if needed.
 Then divide the cookie dough in half and roll into 2 logs.
 My logs were about 10" long and about 2" in diameter.
-You can adjust the length based on the size cookies you want.
+You can adjust the length based on the size of cookies you want.
 Wrap each log in plastic wrap and refrigerate for 30 to 40 minutes.

 - Bake for 11-13 minutes.
 When removing from the oven, I only let them sit on the sheet pan for about a minute before gently moving them to a cooling rack.